wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 The token exchange grant type is useful in scenarios where an application needs to obtain a different type of access token with a different set of permissions or attributes than the one it currently possesses.
 It allows an application to act on a user's or another entity's behalf, obtaining a new access token that represents the requested authorization.

 !!! note "Important"
-    Currently, Asgardeo supports the following capabilities of the OAuth 2.0 Token Exchange specification:
+    Currently, {{ product_name }} supports the following capabilities of the OAuth 2.0 Token Exchange specification:

     - Impersonation semantics of the OAuth 2.0 token exchange grant type.
     - Exchanging JWT security tokens in the token exchange flow.